magalisolimano/predicting_problem_mortgages/README.md

 By location, mortgage loans in the states of Louisiana, New Mexico, and Oklahoma in addition to more populated states such as New York and California, should be monitored more closely for problem loans compared to other states.
 Delaware, Hawaii, and Rhode Island also have feature importance, in this case in support of performing (non-problem) loans.

-By seller, the performance of mortgage loans sold by Flagstar Bank and Better Mortgage should be examined more closely for problem loans compared to other identified sellers.
-Movement Mortgage, Quicken Loans, Rocket Mortgage, Cardinal Financial and 'other' sellers are also significant, in this case increasing the likelihood of performing (non-problem) loans.
+By seller, the performance of mortgage loans sold by Flagstar Bank, Better Mortgage, and Rocket Mortgage should be examined more closely for problem loans compared to other identified sellers.
+Movement Mortgage, Quicken Loans, Cardinal Financial and 'other' sellers are also significant, in this case increasing the likelihood of performing (non-problem) loans.
 ![classification_by_seller](./images/classification_by_seller_stacked.png)

 ## Next Steps